Bangor man found guilty of 2020 murder

-BANGOR, Maine — After about three hours of delibaration over two days, a jury on Tuesday found 36-year-old Rayshaun Moore guilty of murder in the Feb.
+BANGOR, Maine — After about three hours of deliberation over two days, a jury on Tuesday found 36-year-old Rayshaun Moore guilty of murder in the Feb.
 1, 2020, death of Demetrius Snow.

 Snow, 25, was stabbed during a fight with Moore in a parking lot on Harlow Street in Bangor.
 He died from those wounds at a local hospital.